 (1) The ELCSA (N-T) is divided into Circuits.

-(2) The boundaries and size of the circuits shall be such that inter-congregational tasks may be dealt with effectively.
+(2) The boundaries and size of the Circuits shall be such that inter-congregational tasks may be dealt with effectively.

 Section 54 Formation, Dissolution and Merging of Circuits

-Decisions on the formation of new circuits, their dissolution and merging as well as the changing of their boundaries are taken by Church Council after consulting with the respective Pastors’ Conventions and Congregational Councils.
+Decisions on the formation of new Circuits, their dissolution and merging as well as the changing of their boundaries are taken by Church Council after consulting with the respective Pastors’ Conventions and Congregational Councils.

 Section 55 The Dean